Oikos 2025

 No-Liquidation Loans

 Holders can use their assets as collateral to borrow directly from the floor liquidity and receive the underlying in exchange.
-To access this feature, holders pay a fixed-term fee, calculated per diem and pro-rata; currently, the charge is roughly 0.03% of the loan amount.
-Loans can have variable durations and involve locking token collateral against its value in the underlying token, quoted at the FMV price.
-The credit facility disburses the loan amount directly from the floor liquidity; since it’s guaranteed that the FMV cannot decrease, the protocol does not need to worry about the undercollateralization of a loan.
+To access this feature, holders pay a fixed-term fee, calculated on a per diem and pro-rata basis; currently, the charge is approximately 0.03% of the loan amount.
+Loans can have variable durations and involve locking token collateral against its value in the underlying token, quoted at the IMV price.
+The credit facility disburses the loan amount directly from the floor liquidity; since it’s guaranteed that the IMV cannot decrease, the protocol does not need to worry about the under-collateralization of a loan.
 This happens because the collateral can only increase in value.
-If a borrower fails to pay back their outstanding debt before expiration, the protocol burns the necessary amount of locked collateral, without incurring losses.
-Loans can also be extended in duration, in this case, a new fee is recalculated with the new loan terms.
+If a borrower fails to repay their outstanding debt before expiration, the protocol burns the necessary amount of locked collateral without incurring losses.
+Loans can also be extended in duration; in this case, a new fee is recalculated based on the new loan terms.

 Native Leverage

 By combining the no-liquidation loans and automatic purchase of tokens, holders can leverage their position cheaply and without risk.
-In addition, as the FMV price increases due to market activity, the borrowable amount increases, allowing holders to borrow more with the same collateral.
+Additionally, as the IMV price increases due to market activity, the borrowable amount also increases, allowing holders to borrow more with the same collateral.

 Staking

-Depending on the liquidity configuration and the project type, a small portion of the liquidity denominated in the underlying token typically remains unutilized; as a result, these funds can be used in other parts of the protocol.
-For example, Oikos uses extra liquidity to back new supply which is then distributed to users staking in the system.
-Upon staking OKS, holders receive the staked counterpart (e.g. sOKS).
-Once the protocol liquidity is rebalanced and the FMV increases, staking rewards accrue to sOKS holders in real-time.
-Holders can unstake and convert the staked token 1:1 with the native asset; projects can configure minimum staking time and other restrictions that apply to this feature.
+Depending on the liquidity configuration and project type, a small portion of the liquidity denominated in the underlying token typically remains unused; as a result, these funds can be utilized in other parts of the protocol.
+For example, Oikos uses extra liquidity to back new supply, which is then distributed to users staking in the system.
+Upon staking OKS, holders receive the staked counterpart (e.g., sOKS).
+Once the protocol liquidity is rebalanced and the IMV increases, staking rewards accrue to sOKS holders in real-time.
+Holders can unstake and convert the staked token at a 1:1 ratio with the native asset; projects can configure minimum staking times and other restrictions that apply to this feature.

 Protocol Revenues

 The protocol generates revenues in several ways.
 First and foremost, the liquidity structure allows the protocol to sell tokens at a slightly higher than it buys them for.
 This is the main protocol revenue stream through which the underlying token accrued is directed to the floor liquidity.
-This allows the protocol to increase its FMV over time.
+This allows the protocol to increase its IMV over time.
 Moreover, since the protocol controls the bulk of its liquidity, it receives a percentage of the fees generated by all trading activity at the DEX level.
-Pools on PancakeSwap and Uniswap can be created with a fee ranging from 0.01% to 1%, depending on the token type, e.g. more volatile and less liquid pairs may benefit from a higher fee rate to compensate liquidity providers.
-On top of the mentioned venues, extra protocol utilities contribute to generating revenue flow.
-E.g. the credit facility, allowing holders to borrow directly from the liquidity at an upfront cost.
+Pools on PancakeSwap and Uniswap can be created with a fee ranging from 0.01% to 1%, depending on the token type.
+For example, more volatile and less liquid pairs may benefit from a higher fee rate to compensate liquidity providers.
+In addition to the mentioned venues, extra protocol utilities contribute to generating revenue flow.
+For example, the credit facility allows holders to borrow directly from the liquidity at an upfront cost.
 The interest paid by lenders is partially directed to the floor to strengthen the liquidity.

 Reverse Token Split